This post is part of the DWD Etiquette Q&A series, where I answer my reader’s questions.

 Cynthia @ Destination Wedding Details Says:

 Hi Nicole!
 I’m so glad you’re enjoying the site.
 This is a great question that so many destination brides ask.
-When to send out destination weddings can be really tricky.
+When to send out destination wedding invitations/save the dates can be really tricky.

 Although it’s critical to send destination wedding invitations out much earlier than you would for a hometown celebration, I do think that sending them out a year in advance is way too early.
 You want to give your guests a heads up so they can take time off work, budget and even start booking if they want to…that’s the function of a save the date.
 The invitation will serve as a formal reminder and will create a sense of urgency as the date gets closer.